ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 Forum Tab
 ---------

-**Note:** This tab will only appear if you have the Discussion Forum Module installed.
+.. note:: This tab will only appear if you have the Discussion Forum Module installed.

 |Publish Forum|